What Kind of Art Do You Want to Make?

 I am craving wildness.
 Color.
 Not anything too dark and nothing that feels old or sophisticated.
 I want whimsy, not serious.
 I want painting to feel like play, not work.
 I want it to be saturated but offset with plenty of white space (quiet).
 I want the canvas to be like an unloaded toy box.
 Not stiff.
 Messy and festive.
 Joyful.
 Expansive.
 Broken.
 Full of wander.
 Doesn’t have all of the answers, but has some pretty good questions.

 I didn’t edit that at all!
 See how I wrote it out in a very stream-of-conscious, honest way?
 I want you to try doing the same thing.
 It might help to then think of your influences who fall in line with your own descriptions.
 For me, Eric Carle and Lillian Farag come up.
-We’re going to talk more about influence this month, but for now it can help to think of artists who fall in line with the type of work you want to make.
+It can help to think of artists who fall in line with the type of work you want to make.
 Try creating combinations, like what if Tim Burton and Eric Carle collaborated on a children’s book?
 Go outside of your genre, too!
 What if Lady Gaga and Wes Anderson got together to make a movie?
 What would Joan Mitchell write if she did poetry?

 Make sure to spend time with this question.
 Come back to your list/paragraph throughout the day, and keep the journal nearby for ideas that come to mind as you fall asleep.